andersonRocha091/bling_pipedrive_integration/README.md

 > ```
 > 	cd linkapichallenge
 > ```
-> if nota already exists create a .env (Settigns for mongoDB and mongocliente) file with the following params for setting your environment:
+> if nota already exists create a .env (Settings for mongoDB and mongocliente) file with the following params for setting your environment:
 > ```
 >MONGO_HOST=localhost
 >MONGO_PORT=27017